Frequently Asked Questions

 The FFN Award application form requests general personal information and includes sections asking about the applicant’s conservation focus, achievements, and goals.
 Additionally, you are required to provide two referees.

-The referees must be people that know the applicant well, know the applicant’s conservation project well, and has knowledge of the local circumstances in which the applicant works.
+The referees must be people that know the applicant well, know the applicant’s conservation work well, and has knowledge of the local circumstances in which the applicant works.
 The referees must also be knowledgeable about species protection.
 Criteria used by the Selection Committee to judge the quality of referees are a good track record in species protection and/or scientific research.

 No, candidates from all over the world can qualify.